HTTP-APIs/http-apis.github.io/pages/Hydra.md

 ---

 # What is Hydra?

-It's basically a documentation framework based on Linked Data which provides vocabulary (similar to schema.org) which aids in the creation of Next Generation Web APIs.
+Hydra is a framework that enables REST APIs to be described semantically using RDF.
+It is based on JSON-LD and proposed as <a href="https://www.hydra-cg.com/spec/latest/core/">W3C draft</a>.
+It can also be formulated as a documentation framework based on Linked Data which provides vocabulary (similar to schema.org) that aids in the creation of Next Generation Web APIs.

 # What's so unique about it?

-Hydra in a nutshell is an extension of RDFa technology.
+Hydra in a nutshell is just an extension of JSON-LD technology.
 As you might already know that our current web is transitioning to Semantic web.
-In order to acheive that we need to use RDFa based tools (which takes concepts of semantic web in regard) where ever possible.
-As hydra is just an extension of RDFa, you can imagine it as the closest relative of RDFa when we talk of documentation frameworks.
-This makes hydra nearly 100% semantic.
-That's the thing unique about it and also justification for _why we should use it?_.
+In order to acheive that we need to use semantic web tools where ever possible.
+We can confidently say that Hydra is the most semantically sound tool at the moment when we talk of documentation frameworks.
+* It is 100% Semantic Web tool as requested by W3C.
+* It is also directly interoperable with any existing RDF/OWL repository, [(have a look)](https://en.wikipedia.org/wiki/Linked_data#Linking_Open_Data_community_project).
+* It is easily parsable into less fluent API documentation standards.
+As RDF is semantically highly descriptive, it is much easier to parse documents into a less rich standard flawlessly.
+While the opposite, such as parsing an OpenAPI document to make its API interoperable with existing Semantic repositories, can take a long time.

+These are some of the things which makes hydra unique and also justify _why we should use it?_.

 # Why do we even need a documentation framework?